bnnyng/garden/content/Multilayer perceptron.md

 tags:
   - permanent-note
   - topic-computer-science-information
+lastmod: 2024-10-03T12:08:50-04:00
 ---
 # Overview

 A multilayer perceptron, sometimes called a feedforward network, is a model which defines a mapping $y = f(x, \theta)$ and learns the values of $\theta$ which best approximate a target function $f^*$.

 In the [[§ Deep Learning|deep learning]] approach, the model output is given by  $$ y = f(x; \theta,w) = \phi(x; \theta)^{\top}w, $$ where $\phi$ is a nonlinear function called a hidden layer.
 The parameters $\theta$ specify $\phi$ from a family of functions, and the weights $w$ are used to map $\phi(x)$ to the desired output $y$.

+Feedforward neural networks are equivalent to **finite state machines** (see also: [[Computability and Turing machines]], Chomsky hierarchy).

 ---
 # Key terms